Model-bounded monitoring of hybrid systems: Experimental Evaluation

 \subsubsection{Benchmarks for RQ1--3}

-In the\LongVersion{ scalability} experiments to answer RQ1--3, we used the following three benchmarks on adaptive cruise controller: Piecewise-Constant ACC (\Accc); Interval ACC (\Acci{}); and Diagonal ACC (\Accd).
+In the scalability experiments to answer RQ1--3, we used the following three benchmarks on adaptive cruise controller: Piecewise-Constant ACC (\Accc); Interval ACC (\Acci{}); and Diagonal ACC (\Accd).
 The bounding models for the benchmarks are mostly taken from the literature (see below); they express keeping the inter-vehicular distance by switching between the normal cruise mode and the recovery mode.
 This is much like \cref{figure:LHAsystemmodelExample}.

 The input logs $w$ were randomly generated by following the flows and the transitions of the bounding model $\A$.
 This means that our SUM is the bounding model itself (\cref{figure:modelAwareMonitoring}).
-We note that this coincidence is not mandatory. \myparagraph{Piecewise-Constant ACC (\Accc{})} The bounding models for \Accc{} are taken from~\cite{DBLP:conf/cpsweek/Bu0S19}.
+We note that this coincidence is not mandatory.

+\myparagraph{Piecewise-Constant ACC (\Accc{})} The bounding models for \Accc{} are taken from~\cite{DBLP:conf/cpsweek/Bu0S19}.
+This model keeps the inter-vehicular distance by switching between the normal cruise behavior and the recovery behavior.
+Namely, when the distance between the cars $x_i$ and $x_{i+1}$ becomes shorter than or equal to 4, the model can start the recovery behavior to make the distance longer.
+When the distance between the cars $x_i$ and $x_{i+1}$ becomes larger than or equal to 4, the model can go back to the normal cruise behavior.
 The accepting locations of \Accc{} happen to be unreachable, thus there will be no alerts.
 This is no problem for the scalability evaluation.
-In \Accc{}, the velocities of the cars at each location are constant. \Accc{} contains three LHAs of dimensions 5, 10, and 15. \LongVersion{\cref{figure:benchmark:ACCC} (in \cref{appendix:benchmarks}) is the LHA of dimension~5.}
+In \Accc{}, the velocities of the cars at each location are constant. \Accc{} contains three LHAs of dimensions 5, 10, and 15. \cref{figure:benchmark:ACCC} is the LHA of dimension~5.

 \myparagraph{Interval ACC (\Acci{})} \Acci{} is a variant of the \Accc{} benchmark.
 In the bounding model for \Acci{}, the velocities of the cars at each location are nondeterministically chosen from the given interval.
 It is shown in \cref{figure:collision:product}.